Blackberries are an edible fruit that come from the rose family Rosaceae as their thorny vines and prickly green leaves might indicate.

 Here on this page, we will discuss the top health benefits of blackberries and why you might want to occasionally include them in your diet, especially when in season.

 Blackberries are known sources of antioxidants such as zeaxanthin, lutein, tannins, quercetin and kaempferol as well as phelonic acids including salicylic acid, gallic acid, and ellagic acid.
-Berries, like the blackberry, are also a top food source of catechins, also found in matcha and cacao.
+Berries, like the blackberry, are also a top food source of catechins, also found in matcha, pomegranates and cacao.

 However, one of the major compounds present in dark purple colored blackberries is their anthocyanin content.
 These are water soluble red-purple plant pigments that can act as both antioxidants and anti-inflammatory agents. (*)